kh296/dawn-containers/README.md

-  In addition, this script loads modules for enabling [MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) on the node from which the script is sourced, sets non-default values for some of the environment variables that affect MPI behaviour, and defines an MPI launch command that will use all allocated resources:
+  In addition, this script loads modules for enabling [MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) on the node from which the script is sourced, sets non-default values for some of the [oneCCL environment variables that affect MPI behaviour](https://uxlfoundation.github.io/oneCCL/env-variables.html), and defines an MPI launch command that will use all allocated resources:
   ```
   MPI_LAUNCH="mpiexec -n ${WORLD_SIZE} -ppn ${TASKS_PER_NODE} --hosts ${NODELIST}"